 Often, when spouses understand how little household goods are worth this can defuse these disputes.
 In that context, here are some useful methods to resolve personal property disputes:

 “What does each of us need?”
 This is the ultimate practical view.
 One spouse will be moving to a new home.
 That departing spouse will need to furnish that home.
-It makes sense for each spouse to figure out what he or she needs in their home.
+It makes sense for each spouse to figure out what he or she needs in their home after a split.
+If there is a shortfall, this can be fairly balanced as well.
 Then, have each spouse get what he or she needs for the new living arrangement.